Sunda clouded leopard

 The Sunda clouded leopard (Neofelis diardi) is a medium-sized wild cat native to Borneo and Sumatra.
 It is listed as Vulnerable on the IUCN Red List since 2015, as the total effective population probably consists of fewer than 10,000 mature individuals, with a decreasing population trend.
-On both Sunda islands, it is threatened by deforestation.
+On both Sunda Islands, it is threatened by deforestation.

-It was classified as a separate species, distinct from the clouded leopard in mainland Southeast Asia based on a study in 2006.
+It was classified as a separate species, distinct from its close relative, the clouded leopard in mainland Southeast Asia based on a study in 2006.
 Its fur is darker with a smaller cloud pattern.

 This cat is also known as the Sundaland clouded leopard, Enkuli clouded leopard, Diard's clouded leopard, and Diard's cat.

 Characteristics

 The Sunda clouded leopard is overall grayish yellow or gray hue.
 It has a double midline on the back and is marked with small irregular cloud-like patterns on shoulders.
 These cloud markings have frequent spots inside and form two or more rows that are arranged vertically from the back on the flanks.

 It can purr as its hyoid bone is ossified.
 Its pupils contract to vertical slits.

 It has a stocky build and weighs around 12 to 26 kg.
 Its canine teeth are 2 in long, which, in proportion to the skull length, are longer than those of any other living cat.
 Its tail can grow to be as long as its body, aiding balance.